The Details: cover

 paths and look for arguments.

-It uses the same engine as the crosshair check
+It uses the same engine as the crosshair check and crosshair watch

 commands which check code contracts.